 The Rotary Club of Chorley Astley

 In 1980 the Rotary Club of Chorley decided to mark the golden anniversary of the granting of its founding Charter by sponsoring the formation of a new Club to be named The Rotary Club of Chorley Astley.
 Accordingly in June 1981 Rotary District 1190 Governor John Mitchinson presented Chorley Astley Rotary Club with its Charter of Incorporation to Rotary International.
 The Club began life with a membership of 41 charter (founder) members led by our Founder President Mike Meadley.
-The Club presently has 33 members on roll including12 founder members and 4 honorary members.
+The Club presently has 27 members on roll including10 founder members and 5 honorary members.

 Chorley Astley is keen to support Rotary District 1190 projects and for several years our club has regularly supported The Calvert Trust, RYLA, RYPEN, Youth Speaks, Technology Tournaments plus various other Youth Service initiatives.
-The Club values the Paul Harris Fellowship Award and to date fourteen members and six non-Rotarians have been honoured for services to Rotary and the local community respectively
+The Club values the Paul Harris Fellowship Award and to date fifteen members and six non-Rotarians have been honoured for services to Rotary and the local community respectively

 International service is diverse.
 Each year we provide several hundred Rotary shoe-boxes for filling by local school pupils and community organisations.
 The Club has received a Presidential Citation for the key role undertaken each year of sorting and packing many thousands of filled shoe-boxes in the warehouse of International Aid Trust.

 Whenever and wherever disaster or famine strikes, the Club invariably responds with emergency aid such as Shelter Boxes, Aquaboxes or financial grants.
-We provide ongoing support to The Zuri Project Uganda which supports the education of school children.
-Also Rotary’s own Polio Plus project which is on the verge of eradicating polio worldwide is high on our support list.
+We have supported the establishment of The Zuri Project Uganda which supports the education of school children.
+Also, Rotary’s own Polio Plus project which is on the verge of eradicating polio worldwide is high on our support list.